DanDeveloping/nugetMultiTargetConsumer/README.md

-# nugetMultiTargetConsumer
+# nugetMultiTargetConsumer Solution

-The purpose of this Solution/Repo is to complete the training from the nugetMultiTarget solution/repo by showing that each source version of the nuget package is loaded into the same or higher consumer projects without any errors.
+The purpose of this Solution/Repo is to complete the training from the [nugetMultiTarget solution/repo](https://github.com/DanDeveloping/nugetMultiTarget) by showing that each source version of the nuget package is loaded into the same or higher consumer projects without any errors.

 | Source Version | Consumer Project Version |
 | --- | --- |